 For creators, this split audience isn’t a problem, it is an opportunity!
-If you stick to one URL, you lose.
-The smart move for 2025 is to broacast everywhere all at once.
+If you stick to one URL, you get only one audience.
+The smart move is to broadcast everywhere all at once.
 You can multistream to YouTube, Twitch & Kick simultaneously, and it’s pretty easy to set up.
+Twitch has even lifted it’s combined chat ban recently, so as platforms embrace multistreaming, so should you!

-Cloud-based streaming services like Upstream, Restream or StreamYard let you do this without an expensive computer.
+Cloud-based streaming services like Upstream let you do this without an expensive computer.
 Whether you are a live broadcaster, a news outlet, or a music curator, multistreaming helps you reach all three platforms at the same time with exactly the same data feed.

-The numbers are clear.
-The live streaming market is huge, but the viewers are not in one place.
-They are split across different apps and sites, and it’s likely that each site attracts a totally different crowd.
+The numbers are clear: The live streaming market is huge, but the audiences are split across platforms.
+Different users have habits of visiting different apps and sites, and it’s likely that each site attracts a totally different crowd.

 Relying on a single platform is also risky.
 Algorithm changes or a sudden ban can wipe out your income in seconds.
 When you multistream to YouTube, Twitch & Kick, you build an insurance policy.